Billy SouthworthWilliam Harold Southworth

-Dick Williams, a St. Louis native who will join the late Southworth as a Hall of Fame inductee this summer in Cooperstown, also admired "Billy the Kid" as he was growing up.
+Dick Williams, a St. Louis native who along with Southworth was a member of the Class of 2008, also admired "Billy the Kid" as he was growing up.
 A member of the Cardinals and St. Louis Browns Knothole Gangs, Williams even got a Southworth autograph.

 And, when he was managing the Oakland Athletics in the 1972 World Series, Williams revived a Southworth trick maneuver, the fake intentional walk, which Williams had read about Southworth doing.

 "It worked," said Williams, who bamboozled Cincinnati Reds catcher Johnny Bench by having catcher Gene Tenace fake as if he was going to call for an intentional ball before the pitcher threw a strike.
 "He lost his game, and I lost my game that day, but it still worked," said Williams.

 Southworth broke into the big leagues as an outfielder with the Cleveland Naps in 1913 and then went to the Pittsburgh Pirates, the Boston Braves and New York Giants before being acquired by the Cardinals from the Giants in June 1926.
 He hit .317 with the Cardinals that season and helped lead them to the city's first World Series championship.